ray-project/ray/doc/source/train/user-guides/results.rst

 Retrieving checkpoints
 ----------------------
-You can retrieve checkpoints reported to Ray Train from the :class:`~ray.air.result.Result` object.
+You can retrieve checkpoints reported to Ray Train from the :class:`~ray.train.result.Result` object.

 :ref:`Checkpoints <train-checkpointing>` contain all the information that is needed